simonneutert/labradorite-notebook/README.md

 - `$ rake test` runs the test suite
 - `$ rake reset` resets the files to the defaults (e.g. for testing)

+Before pushing code, you should always run `rake reset` and `rake test`,
+**therefore have a repo you work on AND another you use JUST for running the software.**

 ## Follow-up: Inspiration, Knowledge